gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

     * A shared lib + export and debug files (on windows)
     * A static lib + debug files (on windows)
     * A tar or zip containing the implementation + documentation
+    * An rpm containing binaries and a -devel rpm containing the header files
 * Common variants
     * Static vs dynamic.